Sushinn/osx-gcode-octoprint-autosync/README.md

 * listenFolder.sh: The path to **syncToOctopi.sh** and the **folder to be watch**
 * syncToOctopi.sh: The path to the **origin folder**, the ssh part (mine is defined on ~/.ssh/config) and the path to the **destination folder (probably ~/.octoprint/uploads/)**
 * com.granzotto.syncfolder.plist: If you want to use OS X's launchctl, change the **WorkingDirectory** to your **~/** and the path to listenFolder.sh (in **ProgramArguments**)
+* delete-all-gcodes: This will delete all local and remote g-codes, you just need to change both paths

 Then just run listenFolder.sh and when you save a new .gcode file in the folder, it will appear on your octoprint uploads (may need to reload the page to see the new g-code)